qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 values in the requested order, such as, e.g., a histogram of all results when running the program multiple times.

-**Bullet 4: Conditional Forward branching** <br />
+### Bullet 4: Conditional Forward branching

 The adaptive profile can allow for arbitrary forward branching with the restriction being that branch instructions cannot express programs that do not terminate.
 By default, support for backwards branching is not a requirement, though a back-end can opt into **Bullet 13** to support backwards branching.
 In the case that **Bullet 13** is not opted into, then a simple static analysis can check for cycles in the control flow graph and reject any program with a cycle as invalid.
 Depending on the vector of capabilities defined by an adaptive profile program (like when **Bullet 13** is opted into), proving non-termination with a static analysis may impossible due to the capabilities forming a Turing-complete subset of LLVM.
 Therefore, it is a rule that a *valid* adaptive profile program should not contain non-terminating loops and that a front-end generating a program with a non-terminating loop is generating a program that is not compliant with the adaptive profile specification.
 However, since there is no static analysis that can prove termination then it is up to back-ends to enforce termination guarantees via a means of their choosing (for example a watchdog process with a timeout that will kill an executing adaptive profile program if it takes too much time).
 Different forms of conditional logic can be supported in the profile based on optional features, but minimum the simple `br` branch instruction must be supported.

-**Bullet 5: Mid-circuit measurement** <br />
+### Bullet 5: Mid-circuit measurement

 The adaptive profile allows for mid-circuit measurement to be expressed in programs by removing restrictions on a measurement operation (we will use measurement in Z represented by ```llvm __quantum__qis__mz__body``` in this document but other forms of measurement can also apply)